detelinradev/OpenClassrooms-Project5/README.md

 SafetyNet Alerts is architected following the Model-View-Controller design pattern.

 When developing the application TDD and Agile techniques are used.
-Following are the user stories and the acceptance criteria defining the structure of the application:
+Following are the user stories and the acceptance criteria defining the behaviour of the application:

 1. As an emergency responder, I want to be able to get a list of people serviced by a specific fire station including these details: first name, last name,